JPAKhalife/SYSC3110Project/out/production/SYSC3110Project/README.md

 Overall, future deliverables aim to enhance the user experience by adding a more attractive interface and expanding the current features to offer a unique Scrabble game each time.

 Known issues:
+There are no known issues with the current version of the game.